-If you close a short sale at a loss late in the year in 2021 through the delivery of shares and you have to purchase the shares in the market, you need to allow at least two business days for the settlement of the purchased shares in order to be able to deliver them to cover the short position and to deduct the capital loss in 2021.
+If you close a short sale at a loss late in the year in 2022 through the delivery of shares and you must purchase the shares in the market, you need to allow at least two business days for the settlement of the purchased shares in order to be able to deliver them to cover the short position and to deduct the capital loss in 2022.
 Therefore, the purchases-to-cover should take place with enough time for them to settle before year-end.
-Note that if the purchases-to-cover positions are purchased too late in the year and settle in 2022, the short cover capital losses will be deferred until 2022.
+Note that if the purchases-to-cover positions are purchased too late in the year and settle in 2022, the short-cover capital losses will be deferred until 2023.

-\ Planning Opportunity: To avoid running afoul of this settlement rule, be sure to close out your short sales early enough in December to recognize the loss in 2021.
-Note that the last trading day of the year is Friday, December 31, 2021.
+Planning Opportunity: To avoid running afoul of this settlement rule, be sure to close out your short sales early enough in December to recognize the loss in 2022.
+Note that the last trading day of the year is Friday, December 30, 2022.